 Laboratory testing

 Next, your vet may move on to diagnostic testing, which is critical in order to rule out other disorders.
-Your veterinarian may run blood work such as a complete blood count (CBC) to look at your furry friend’s white blood cell count.
+Blood work, such as a complete blood count (CBC), can look at your furry friend’s red and white blood cell counts.
 An elevated white cell count may suggest infection.

 He or she may also run a heartworm test to rule out heartworm disease in dogs since that is another cause of coughing.
 In rare cases, there are some parasites like the lungworm which can cause chronic coughing.
 To help diagnose lungworms, your vet may suggest a special fecal test.